Samir-dhakal/Data-Strucuture-and-Algorithms-/README.md

 - ✅ Basic Sorting Algorithms (Bubble, Insertion, Selection, etc.)
 - ✅ Searching Techniques (Linear, Binary Search)
 - ✅ Recursion Problems
+- ✅ Linked List (Currently working )
-- ✅ Stack, Queue, Linked List (coming soon...)
+- ✅ Stack, Queue (coming soon...)
 - ✅ Java-based DSA implementations (more languages later)

 > I'm using **Java** as my primary language, but the logic is language-independent and can be applied elsewhere.